brickgao/sophon-webapp/README.md

 Or you could install stand-alone Sophon-WebApp by following steps:

-1. Install Node.js by following offical guide.
+1. Install Node.js by following official guide.

 2. Clone the whole project, and use `npm install` to install dependencies.